Time. Attention. Compassion. Volunteers give so much when they donate their time — but they also get a lot in return.

 Barbra Tapley — ER volunteer, Adventist Medical Center, Reedley

-Barbra’s been giving her time to Adventist’s ER for two years now.
+Barbra’s been giving her time to Adventist’s ER for three years now.

 “I’m a general go-to girl.
 I stock rooms and run specimens to the lab.
 I really like seeing the action,” she said.